 Meet Our Founders

 Ms. Leah Brown-Executive Director

-Ms. Leah is a proud graduate of Creative and Performing Arts High School Class of 2002, where she was vocal major.
+Ms. Leah is a proud graduate of The Philadelphia High School for Creative and Performing Arts, class of 2002, where she was a vocal major studying under Mrs. Dorina Morrow and Mr. Timothy Cormier.
 During high school, Ms. Leah attended Young Performer's Theatre Camp (YPTC) as a musical theatre major for 4 years.
-During her 5th year, Ms. Leah taught Intro to the Arts.
+During her 5th year, Ms. Leah taught dance in the Intro to the Arts program within YPTC.

-After having her firstborn, Ms. Leah wanted a place to embody the arts and the cultural ambiance of Mt.
-Airy and its contribution to the arts, thus the opening of Free to Be Dance Academy in 2015.
+After having her firstborn, Ms. Leah wanted a place to embody the arts, the cultural ambiance of Mt.
+Airy, and its contribution to the arts, thus the opening of Free to Be Dance Academy in 2015.

 Ms. Christina M. Talley- Artistic Director

 Christina Michelle Talley, a 34-year-old native of Philadelphia found her passion for dance from the Institute of the Arts under the direction of Cheryl G. Jenkins.
 Christina has been dancing for the past 22 years, studying under instructors such as Tia Jordan, Rodney “Itola” Bird, Cheryl G. Jenkins, Theresa Pelicata, Hollie Wright, Jamie Laughlin, and Roxanne Lyst to name a few.
 While attending the Pennsylvania State University, Christina continued her dance training under the direction of renowned Kikora Franklin and Elisha Clark.